YamagutiSenior/clone_simple_notes/docs/content/getting_started/lesson_3_setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 ## Step 1: Adding Security Scans to the pipeline

-Securty scanner can be added in 2 different ways.
+Security scanners can be added in 2 different ways.
 Either by using the [Security Configuration UI](https://docs.gitlab.com/ee/user/application_security/configuration/#security-testing) or by simply editing the [.gitlab-ci.yml](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/.gitlab-ci.yml).

 Since security scanners have already been added to this project via [templates](https://docs.gitlab.com/ee/ci/examples/index.html#cicd-templates), you can see how they are defined and configured and by viewing the [.gitlab-ci.yml](https://gitlab.com/tech-marketing/devsecops/initech/simple-notes/-/blob/main/.gitlab-ci.yml).

-I'll go ahead and explain how they work.
+Below I'll explain how the security scanners work and separate them into 3 different categories:
+- Static Security Scanners
+- Dynamic Security Scanners
+- Application and Web-API Fuzzers

-### Static Scanners
+### Static Security Scanners

-Static scanners examine the static source code in your project, and perform pattern matching on syntax, versions, etc in order find known vulnerabilities.
+Static security scanners examine the static source code in your project and perform pattern matching on syntax, versions, etc. in order find known vulnerabilities.
 They obtain the vulnerabilities from a CVE database and parse data in order to provide you with the following:

 * Description
 * Severity